univrsal/mpdq/README.md

 * Play/Pause mpd
 * Scroll up/down to increase/decrease the volume

-There's also hotkeys for these actions
+There are configurable hotkeys for these actions

 Usage
 ```